drgrib/alfred-bear/README.md

 <img src="doc/CreateSearch1.png" width="500">

-If there are less than two search terms, the create item will be the last or only item.
+If there are less than two search items, the create item will be the last or only item.

 <img src="doc/CreateSearch2.png" width="500">